Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: A finite number of scales

-and that $T_e\Ph$ merely reverses the order of the vector fields $(v_1(t),\ldots,v_n(t))$.
-We will see in Section \ref{scale_decomposition} that this version of the semidirect product is better suited to be generalized to a continuum of scales.
+and note that $T_e\Ph$ merely reverses the order of the vector fields $(v_1(t),\ldots,v_n(t))$.
+In particular the minimising vector fields $v_i(t)$ are the same (up to order) and the diffeomorphisms $\ph(1)$ coincide as well.
+The difference is in the diffeomorphisms $\ph_i(t)$ at each scale.
+We will see in Section \ref{scale_decomposition} that this version of the semidirect product is better suited to be generalised to a continuum of scales.